loathengine/loathengine.github.io/README.md

 4.  **Upload Your Targets:**
     -   Go to the `Targets` tab and upload images of your shot targets.

-5.  **Mark and Save a Session:**
+5.  **Mark and Save Sessions:**
     -   Go to the `Marking` tab.
-This is where you will load a target image, mark your point of aim and impacts, associate the session with a firearm and load, and save the session data.
+Load a target image, set the scale, and mark your impacts.
+    -   **Important:** You can mark individual groups on different targets and save them as separate sessions.
+The Analysis tab will let you combine them later.

-6.  **Analyze Your Performance:**
+6.  **Analyze & Composite:**
-    -   Go to the `Analysis` tab to load one or more saved sessions, compare their performance statistics, and diagnose potential issues with your loads.
+    -   Go to the `Analysis` tab.
+Select multiple sessions corresponding to the same load/firearm combination.
+    -   The app will **composite** these separate groups into a single aggregate analysis, giving you a true picture of your precision (Mean Radius, SD, etc.) based on the total number of shots.

 ---